Writing Robust Flux Scripts for Automated Data Rollups

 flux

-// Deadman check: flag any hour in which the rollup wrote no data.
+// Deadman: flag any hour where the rollup wrote no data

 from(bucket: "rollup_hourly")